Long-term Causal Inference Under Persistent Confounding via Data Combination: Introduction

 \section{Introduction}

 Empirical researchers and decision-makers are often interested in learning the long-term treatment effects of interventions.
-For example, economists are interested in the effect of early childhood education on lifetime earnings \citep{chetty2011does}, marketing practitioners are interested in the effects of incentives on customers' long-term behaviors \citep{yang2020targeting}, IT companies are interested in the effects of webpage designs on users' long-term behaviors \citep{hohnhold2015focusing}.
-Since a long-term effect can be quite different from short-term effects \citep{kohavi2012trustworthy}, accurately evaluating the long-term effect is crucial for comprehensively understanding the intervention of interest.
+For example, labor economists are interested in the effect of early childhood education on lifetime earnings \citep{chetty2011does}, marketers are interested in the effects of promotions on long-term revenue \citep{yang2020targeting}, online platforms are interested in the effects of webpage designs on users' long-term behaviors \citep{hohnhold2015focusing}.
+Since a long-term effect can be quite different from short-term effects \citep{kohavi2012trustworthy}, accurately evaluating the long-term effect is both difficult and crucial for comprehensively understanding the intervention of interest.

-However, learning long-term treatment effects is very challenging in practice, since long-term outcomes are often observed only after a long delay.
-This is especially a problem for randomized experiments, because experiments usually have relatively short durations due to cost considerations.
-For example, industry online controlled experiments (\ie, A/B testing) usually last for only a few weeks, so practitioners commonly recognize the inference of long-term effects as a top challenge \citep{gupta2019top}.
-In contrast, observational data are often easier and cheaper to acquire, so they are more likely to include long-term outcome observations.
-Nevertheless, observational data are very susceptible to unmeasured confounding, which can lead to severely biased treatment effect estimates.
-Therefore, long-term causal inference is very challenging with only a single type of data, either due to missing long-term outcome (in experimental data) or unmeasured confounding (in observational data).
+Learning long-term treatment effects is very challenging in practice because long-term outcomes are seldom observed within the time frame of randomized experiments.
+For example, randomized experiments in online platforms (often termed A/B tests within that context) usually last for only a few weeks, and practitioners in the industry commonly recognize evaluation of long-term effects as a paramount challenge \citep{gupta2019top}.
+In contrast, observational data are often easier and cheaper to acquire and can be collected retroactively, so they are more likely to include long-term outcome observations.
+Nevertheless, observational data are susceptible to unmeasured confounding, which can lead to biased treatment effect estimates.
+Therefore, long-term causal inference is very challenging using only experimental or observational data, either due to missing long-term outcome (in experimental data) or unmeasured confounding (in observational data).